hicsail/urban-refuge/client/README.md

 ## Feature list
 - Android mobile app used to find aid based on GPS locations.
-- Receives verified aid locations with filters from Urban Refuge Backend.
+- Receives verified aid locations with filters from Urban Refuge backend server.
 - Able to view each aid location, description, and call them for more information.
--
+- All text is available in English and in Arabic.